Directors of Colour

 - Broadcasters and production companies work with Directors UK to develop initiatives that provide real employment opportunities and progress careers

-- Behaviours that disadvantage BAME directors are effectively managed through HR training and stop the risk-averse culture that keeps hiring the same directors
+- Behaviours that disadvantage directors of colour are managed effectively through HR training and stop the risk-averse culture that keeps hiring the same directors

-We will continue to work with our Board, membership and relevant stakeholders to gather insights into the day-to-day challenges of BAME directors working in television.
+We will continue to work with our Board, membership and relevant stakeholders to gather insights into the day-to-day challenges faced by directors of colour working in television.
 Using our findings, we will work with the industry to make practical changes.
-Continuing a dialogue with organisations that can change the hiring narrative means we have an opportunity to suggest and support real solutions to the challengers facing our BAME members.
+Continuing a dialogue with organisations that can change the hiring narrative means we have an opportunity to suggest and support real solutions to the challengers faced by our members of colour.

 Members are invited to continue to contribute and help develop the campaign by contacting our Campaigns Engagement Manager Natasha Moore at firstname.lastname@example.org.